pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/secrets.md

 {{% choosable language java %}}

 - Using `ctx.config().getSecret(key)` or `ctx.config().requireSecret(key)` when reading a value from config.
-- Calling `Output.of(value).asSecret()` to construct a secret from an existing `value`.
+- Calling `Output.of(value).asSecret()` to construct a secret from an existing value.

 {{% /choosable %}}
 {{% choosable language yaml %}}

 - Setting `configuration.${KEY}.Secret: true` when reading a value from the config.
-- Reading a value from the config that has been marked as secret.
+- Calling `Fn::Secret` to construct a secret from an existing value.

 {{% /choosable %}}